captionpoint/captionpoint-plays/INTIMATE-APPAREL.md

 ---
 come together
 ---
-and they uh match it up well,
+and they match it up well,
 ---
 but now listen,
 ---